Dean161/Timebox/docs/_posts/2018-07-10-Reflections on the lecture.md

 * Improving our presentation skills and writing skills through blogs

-* Efficiently work as a team, considering opinions of different individuals.
+* Efficiently work as a team, considering different opinions of each individuals.

 #### We would like to thank Dr. Schulze for affording us with the oppurtunity to learn in such a practical way.
 He bought the best in us by his continuous support and commitment.